arhum96/Virtual-Piano/README.md

 # frontend
-Some projects which showcase my skills in Frontend Dev
+Projects which showcase my skills in Frontend Dev